24 September, 2020

 The core of Oracle BPM product is Oracle BPM Run-Time as shown below.

 Oracle BPM Runtime or “service infrastructure” provides the internal message transport infrastructure for connecting components and enabling data flow.
-The service infrastructure is responsible for routing messages along the wire connections between services, service components, and references.
+The service infrastructure is responsible for routing messages along with the wire connections between services, service components, and references.
 BPEL Service Engine For process orchestration of synchronous and asynchronous

 Notably, according to Oracle documentation, BPMN Service Engine is actually an extension of the existing BPEL Service Engine and as such it leverages the core infrastructure of the BPEL.
 The BPMN Service Engine leverages JPA/EclipseLink to store/recover the state of a process instance in the SOA Infrastructure dehydration store maintained by a database and to persist audit records that are created in the course of running a process.
 MDS APIs are used to retrieve metadata Information about the BPMN Process Model and other BPM project artifacts like the Business Catalog.